Manderby/NALib/doc/Readme.txt

   initialize it upon creation with naInitRefCount.
 Use the naRetain macro to retain your struct.
 Create your own function like releaseMyStruct which calls naReleaseRefCount.
 If your struct needs a destructor, implement it and set it as the destructor parameter of naReleaseRefCount.
-If you store a data ptr which also potentially needs cleaning up, you can set the datacleanup parameter of naInitRefCount and query it in the destructor with a call to naGetRefCountCleanupData.
   Note that structs of NALib which use this scenario always use naCreateXXX as the creator function.
 - NASmartPtr
   An NASmartPtr stores two things: An NARefCount and an NAPtr.
-The datacleanup parameter of the NARefCount operates on the NAPtr.
 Use this struct when you want to store a pointer with a reference count.
-Use either naRetainSmartPtr or the naRetain macro to retain the struct and a call to naReleaseNASmartPtr with a potential destructor callback to release the struct.
+You can use either naRetainSmartPtr or the naRetain macro to retain the struct and a call to naReleaseSmartPtr with a potential destructor callback to release the struct.
   This is the raw implementation of a reference count which does not require the NALib runtime system.
 - NAPointer